-How to Get Out of a Marriage (Prenuptial) Agreement
+How to Get Out of a Prenuptial Agreement

 Occasionally, after a separation, one spouse may be less than happy with an existing marriage agreement.
 One party might feel as if they were not sufficiently informed about the consequences of the agreement or they felt coerced into signing it.
 Or, perhaps, circumstances changed since you first agreed to the prenuptial agreement you had entered into 30 years ago.
 You could simply be feeling that it is unfair or no longer makes sense.